Madhusudan2005/ElevateLabs-Task5/README.md

-# ElevateLabs-Task5
-This task involves training, visualizing, and comparing Decision Tree and Random Forest models using Scikit-learn for classification.
-Key steps include analyzing overfitting, controlling tree depth, interpreting feature importances, and evaluating the final model with cross-validation
+# AI & ML Internship - Task 5: Decision Trees and Random Forests

+This project is a solution for Task 5, focusing on predicting heart disease using Decision Tree and Random Forest models.

+The process involved training a Decision Tree, pruning it to manage overfitting, and comparing its performance against a more accurate Random Forest model.
+Key predictive features were identified using feature importance, and the final model was evaluated with cross-validation.

+The Random Forest classifier achieved the highest accuracy.
+The most significant features for prediction were `ca` (number of major vessels), `thalach` (max heart rate), and `cp` (chest pain type).

+**Tools Used:** Python, Scikit-learn, pandas, Matplotlib